alexdmoss/mw-monitoring/README.md

 - [x] Persist that dashboard somewhere
 - [x] Some CI for all this
 - [x] kubernetes-mixin dashboards
-  - nodes (needs node-exporter)
-  - capacity-planning
-  - cluster-health
 - [ ] Clean up `ConfigMap`s
-- [ ] Grafana with multiple replicas (issue with login) - DB vs stickiness in LB
+- [x] Grafana with multiple replicas (issue with login) - DB vs stickiness in LB
 - [ ] Grafana login through Google Account
 - [ ] Test what happens when a prometheus pod is down
 - [ ] Test what happens when a grafana pod is down